radicle-dev/radicle-upstream/docs/development.md

 ## CI setup

-We run CI builds with [Buildkite][bk] and [Github Actions][ga].
-Buildkite builds all branch pushes to the Github repository.
-Github actions builds pull requests on Github.
+We run CI builds on [Github Actions][ga].

-When tests pass, the build process uploads the Upstream binary as a build artifact.
-If the UI end-to-end tests fail, screenshots of the failing tests are uploaded instead of the binary.
+If the UI end-to-end tests fail, screenshots and logs for the failing tests are uploaded.

+On pushes of the master branch we also build and upload distribution artifacts.

 ### Docker image updates